rajcspsg/Mehawk/docs/technicalities.md

 ### Message ???

 It is still undecided, but mehawk will possibly have an ability to type and send basic messages for various sources.

+## Architecture

+This is only a vague overview of the architecture and some matters I need to figure out myself.
+The general plan and specifics are subject to constant changes.

+Main `Mehawk` class

+Figure out:
+  - [ ] The kernel architecture and plugin systems.
+  - [ ] File watching.
+  - [ ] Hot-reloading.
+  - [ ] Font rendering.
+  - [ ] Layout system.